bpiwowar/TensorOperators.jl/docs/index.md

 # TensorOperators package

-The Tensor Operators package contains building blocks for neural network machine learning algorithms.
+The Tensor Layers package contains building blocks for neural network machine learning algorithms.
 It follows many other packages (like torch7) by defining:

-- Operators
+- Layers
 - Cost
 - Optimization methods